BragginRites/token-loot/README.md

 ### Currency

-Currency distribution is currently not supported across systems.
+Currency distribution is currently not supported across systems other than dnd5e.
 The UI may expose currency fields; treat them as experimental for now.

 ## Setup